PJLallen/OSFormer/README.md

 ## Citation

-If this helps you, please cite this work:
+If this helps you, please cite this work (SINet-V3):

 ```
 @inproceedings{pei2022osformer,